Ikeen/heidi/README.md

 ## News

 * the fixing via belt clip turned out to be not reliable.
 We went back to the first intended fixing by screwing the hard plastic parts directly to a belt.
-Descrition and pictures coming soon.
+Description and pictures coming soon on this channel.